diagrid-labs/.github/profile/README.md

 ## 👋 Welcome to Diagrid Labs

-This is the place where you can find sample code and demo apps created by the Diagrid developer relations team.
+This is the place where you can find sample code and demo apps created by Diagrid.

 You can also find us at: